sita-samoa/sita-membership/docs/guides/tech_guide.md

 # All accounts use "password" as its password
 ```

-## Coding style and etiqueue
+## Coding style

-We have linting for PHP and JS which should take care of most things.
-Please be respectful when adding code comments and responding to feedback.
+We have linting for PHP and JS which should take care of most things..th

 ## Linting